~History of Kevin G. Barry~

 On September 20th the Volunteers ambushed an army bread van on Queens Street near Monks Bakery.
 In the ensuing gun battle a young British soldier was fatally wounded.
 The Volunteers fled the scene when British reinforcements arrived.
 They escaped except Barry who was captured while hiding under a lorry.
 It is believed Barry’s pistol jammed in the attack.
 Certainly, there is no evidence that he fired any of the fatal shots.

-But on the morning of November 1st 1920 at 8.30am he was led out to the gallows and executed by hanging.
+On the morning of November 1st 1920 at 8.30am he was led out to the gallows and executed by hanging.
 Kevin Barry is buried in the yard of Mountjoy Jail, along with nine others who were hanged between March and June 1921.
-He is buried in Mountjoy Jail.
 His was the first official execution since the 1916 Rising.
 His extreme youth at his death aroused widespread international condemnation across Europe and America.
 It led to many of his fellow students joining the IRA.

 Barry’s execution precipitated the bloodiest month of the War of Independence, November 1920.
 It was during this month that Michael Collins masterminded the assassinations of 14 British Agents one Sunday morning.
 Later that afternoon British soldiers shot at a crowd attending a Gaelic Football match in Croke Park, killing 13 people.